benjhirsch/kwex/readme.txt

 -o <path to output file>    Specifies a different name for the output file.

+-x output extension         Specifies the output file extension (when not
+                            provided by -o).
+Default is xml.

 -d                          Prints some minimal debugging to the console.

+-j                          Include to not delete vals.json file at end of
+                            program.

--s <path to meta kernel>    Include to calculate SPICE keywords.
+-k <path to meta kernel>    Include to calculate SPICE keywords.

+-c <path to spicecalc file> Specifies a different spice calculations file.

--rf <reference frame>       Specifies a different reference frame for SPICE.
+-r <reference frame>        Specifies a different reference frame for SPICE.
                             Default is J2000.

--sc <spacecraft>            Specifies a different spacecraft for SPICE.
+-s <spacecraft>             Specifies a different spacecraft for SPICE.
                             Default is NH (NEW HORIZONS).

--h, --help                  Print this file to the console.
+-h, --help                  Prints usage and optional parameters.

+You can use wildcards (*) in the FITS file path to run kwex on multiple files at once and produce an output PDS4 label for each one.

 Velocity Template File